What is Cystic Fibrosis?

 - The predicted median age of survival for a person with CF is in the early and mid-30’s in Ireland.

-- For the most up-to-date statistics on CF in Ireland please see the CF Registry of Ireland Report
+- For the most up-to-date statistics on CF in Ireland please see the Cystic Fibrosis Registry of Ireland (CFRI) Annual Report

 Advances in Care and Therapies in Ireland